 Starting at 5th level, you may take a Disengage Action as a Bonus Action.

 Beginning at 6th level, you can't be charmed or frightened while raging.

 By 7th level, your instincts are so honed that you have advantage on initiative rolls.

 Beginning at 9th level, you roll one additional damage die when dealing extra damage for a critical hit with a Melee Attack.

-If the creature is not Blind or Incapacitated, it must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your intimidation) or be frightened of you until the end of your next turn.
+If the creature is not Blind or Incapacitated, it must succeed on a Wisdom saving throw (DC equal to 8 + your proficiency bonus + your Charisma modifier) or be frightened of you until the end of your next turn.
 This effect may end early if the creature ends its turn out of line of sight (or becomes Blind or Incapacitated), the combat ends or the creature Flees combat.
 (Important: the creature is not forced to attempt to Flee.)

 On subsequent turns, you may choose to use your Bonus Action to extend the duration of this effect on the frightened creature until the end of your next turn.
 They re-attempt their Wisdom saving throw and if the creature succeeds on its saving throw, you can't use this feature on that creature again for 24 hours.
 If the creature fails, the above effect is reapplied.